-VCDM 322 | ADVANCED SOUND DESIGN STUDIO (1-4-3) Prerequisite: VCDM 222 | Upon Demand
+VCDM 322 | ADVANCED SOUND DESIGN STUDIO (1-4-3) Prerequisite: VCDM 222 or COMM 230 | Upon Demand

 Students experiment with sound design techniques and technologies.
 Projects explore the ideas of sound aesthetics and emotive influence while allowing for experimentation in execution and installation.
 Students gain a strong understanding of the cultural context of sound design.